kora-projects/kora-docs/mkdocs/docs/en/documentation/tracing.md

 === ":simple-kotlin: `Kotlin`"

     ```kotlin
-    val traceId = OpentelemetryContext.getTraceId();
+    val traceId = OpentelemetryContext.getTraceId()
     ```

+If there is no current `Span`, both methods return `null`.
+If you need an invalid placeholder value from `OpenTelemetry`, use `getSpanOrInvalid()` and `getTraceIdOrInvalid()`.

-## Tracing sync { #tracing-sync }
+## Synchronous tracing { #tracing-sync }

-In addition to automatically created spans, you can use the `Tracer` object from the dependency container.
+In addition to `Span` automatically created by the framework, you can use the `Tracer` object from the application graph and create custom nested `Span`.
-You can create a span with the current one in parent as follows:
+When tracing manually, it is important to save the current `OpentelemetryContext`, set the new context for the duration of the operation, and restore the original context in `finally`.

 ===! ":fontawesome-brands-java: `Java`"